 In an interview, Paytm’s CEO cited that the acquisition would accelerate their journey of taking insurance to the large population of India.
 They’re aiming to create a tech-driven, multi-channel general insurance company with innovative and affordable insurance products.

-With Google committing $10 billion to accelerate digitisation in India just this week, and Sequoia announcing two new funds worth $1.4bn for India and SE Asia, it might not be long before India becomes the new China.
+With Google committing $10 billion to accelerate digitization in India just this week, and Sequoia announcing two new funds worth $1.4bn for India and SE Asia, it might not be long before India becomes the new China.

-Neatly tying both India and comparison businesses together: PolicyBazaar, the online marketplace for health, car, home and travel policies, has raised a further $130m from SoftBank’s Vision Fund.
+Neatly tying both India and comparison businesses together: PolicyBazaar, the online marketplace for health, car, home, and travel policies, has raised a further $130m from SoftBank’s Vision Fund.

 This is despite the insurance marketplace’s CEO saying that SoftBank’s previous pushes for the company to expand were a ‘mistake’ and led to losses.
-A bold statement and good to see; pressure to scale will of course come with the paycheque, but not every business, market or founding team is ready.
+A bold statement and good to see; pressure to scale will of course come with the paycheque, but not every business, market, or founding team is ready.